Deserticola health benefit and

 Shanghai, P R China.
 J Neurochem.
 2013.

 Neurotrophins exert their physiological functions mainly through Trk receptors, and the neurotrophic signaling network is critical to the survival of neurons.
 However, therapeutic use of neurotrophins in treating neurodegenerative diseases is hampered by a number of pharmacological challenges, and the most significant challenge is their delivery into the central nervous system.
 Here, we reported that echinacoside, a small natural compound, elicits neuroprotection by activating Trk receptors and their downstream signal pathways.
-Echinacoside is the major active component of Cistanches Herba, a widely used Chinese herb with neuroprotective effects.
+Echinacoside is the major active component of Cistanches Herba, a widely used Chinese herb with nerve cell protecting effects.

 Research on the effect of phenylethanoid glycosides (PEG)